daresnick/Data-Science-SMU/Doing Data Science/Case Study I/data/README.md

 ### Files contained in this folder and explanation of the variables in the final data set:

-- **cleanned GDPall**: this file contains the final data set after analysis with these variables:
+- **cleaned GDPall**: this file contains the final data set after analysis with these variables:
     CountryCode --  Country short codes
     Rank --         GDP rank out of the 190 countries with recorded GDPs
     LongName.x --   Full name of the country